 Episode 5 - Herbs & spices

-Airs Thursday 9 November at 8pm on SBS
+Aired Thursday 9 November at 8pm on SBS.
+Watch on SBS On Demand here.

 This week, Maeve explores the wild thyme known as za’atar and finds out how it is grown, dried before using it in a home-baked flatbread.
 Young Persian chef Sanam Janghorban creates a spectacular flavoursome fresh herb omelette kuku sabzi before Bangladeshi-born chef Tapos Singha showcases the whole spice blend known as panch phoron in a Bengali vegetarian dish called shukto.
 After this spicy bash, Maeve is then rewarded with a luscious Sri Lankan love cake baked by Debbie Solomon.